kodelint/crossplatform-blogs/dev.to/Golang_Struct_Tags_Explained.md

 If you want to go deeper and access the tags then you can use [_**reflect**_](https://pkg.go.dev/reflect) package which allows run-time [reflection](https://en.wikipedia.org/wiki/Reflection_(computer_programming))

 Using tag makes life way to easier to navigate storing data and it’s representations.
-You can use [_**go-playground/validator**_](https://github.com/go-playground/validator) which provides much more capabilities around tags .
+You can use [_**go-playground/validator**_](https://github.com/go-playground/validator) which provides much more capabilities around tags.
 Some of the abilities are like

 >
 * comparison between fields
 * conditioning between fields
 * manage dependencies between fields and lot more….

-##### For Example:
+#### For Example:

 Below examples show how we can using [go-playground/validator](https://github.com/go-playground/validator) to validate of the field without writing any additional extra code.

 ```golang